huangchv/fun_with_pubmed/README.md

 Here, I will present a tongue-in-cheek analysis of citations based on text mining data from PubMed.

 #### Disclaimer:
 The results and analysis I present here is purely for fun.
 Take everything I say and all conclusions drawn with a grain of salt.
 Please don't use these results to steer the research direction of your lab.
-Pleaes don't apply for funding with a research direction based on these findings and then blame me.
+Please don't apply for funding with a research direction based on these findings and then blame me.
 Sorry.